 Because KEXTs have Kernel privileges, they’re really powerful — perhaps a bit too powerful.
 Since actions taken in the Kernel are prioritized over all other system operations, small errors while developing KEXTs could bring the entire system to a halt with a non-recoverable Kernel error, commonly known as “Kernel panics,” which requires a system reboot.
 As you can imagine, this is a significant concern in terms of stability and security.

 Enter: System Extensions

 In an attempt to solve this problem, Apple introduced System Extensions.
 These new extensions run in userspace instead of the Kernel, so developers have a lot more leeway when it comes to making applications, meaning they don’t have to worry about system crashes and Kernel panics.
 This makes macOS much more reliable, and it pretty much eliminates the chance of an unrecoverable error when running a System Extension.

 Moving forward, any KEXT that has a System Extension equivalent is considered deprecated, and developers are encouraged to migrate those features to a System Extension.
 If you’re looking for a deep-dive on System Extensions, you can read our guide to Apple’s EndpointSecurity Framework.
 In the “What are System Extensions” section, we break down everything you need to know.

 Preventing Legacy System Extensions Alerts

-If you don’t want your end-users to see the Legacy System Extensions Alerts, you can prevent them by whitelisting relevant KEXTs via an MDM solution, like Kandji.
+If you don’t want your end-users to see the Legacy System Extensions Alerts, you can prevent them by allowing relevant KEXTs via an MDM solution, like Kandji.